 “Ssin fighters incoming!
 Watch your six!”

 “Yeee-haw!
 We’re not missin’ the party are we?” came the voice of their pilot over the radio.
 Their dropship came in low, circling around and dropping down, hatches open.
-As Laurel watched, she spotted the figure standing in the doorway of the dropship, rifle strapped to his back, hanging onto one of the hand panic-bars overhead.
+As Laurel watched, she spotted the figure standing in the doorway of the dropship, rifle strapped to his back, pistol at his hip, hanging onto one of the hand panic-bars overhead.

 “Jayko!” called out Laurel over the radio.